Do You Dye Wool As Fleece Or Yarn?

 You would just make your batt with the color transitions you want and then diz it off of the batt in one long roving.

 Or you can take the batt off the drum carder and section it off to spin according to the color changes.
+Don’t have a drum carder?
+Check out the Ashford Drum Carder at The Woolery, you’ll be glad you did!

 Either way, you’ll get wonderfully smooth and even color changes in your yarn that you can not get with dyeing.